raspberrypi/documentation/hardware/raspberrypi/dpi/README.md

 <pixel_freq>      = clock frequency (width*height*framerate)
 <aspect_ratio>    = *

-* The aspect ratio can be set to one of 8 values (choose closest for your screen):
+* The aspect ratio can be set to one of eight values (choose closest for your screen):

 HDMI_ASPECT_4_3 = 1
 HDMI_ASPECT_14_9 = 2